bakostamas/weather-station/deploy/DEPLOYMENT_INFO.md

   */10 * * * * /var/www/cgi-bin/your-project-folder/deploy/data_collector.sh>/dev/null 2>&1
 ```

+If you have set up crontab it's recommended to switch of the default data collector at every access.
+Open app_settings.py file and set log_gathered_data = False

 ## If you have got problem with locale codes
 On LINUX list the installed local codes: